jmpo1618/jmpo1618.github.io/_posts/2016-8-1-week-six.md

 Continue to study for the test this Thursday and obviously take it.
 Luckily that's all we have to do for the class and that gives me enough time.

 ### Tip of the week:
 In case you are working on the UTCS lab machines and for some unknown reason the computer you are working on freezes, don't submit a Shop Req immediately.
-Move to another machine, SSH to the one that froze and run 'killall -u your_username'.
+Move to another machine, SSH to the one that froze and run `killall -u your_username`.
 This will log you out and let you continue using the machine.